TOPOFGR/react-intl-hooks/README.md

 ); // "Hello, Eric!"
 ```

-The hook return a translation function that can be used inside your JSX code of your components.
+The hook returns a translation function that can be used inside the JSX code of your components.

 #### Parameters